How we used yeast to find the cornerstone cell cycle CDK regulator

 With some effort they found the fragment of human cDNA which could complement the mutant which led to the final test – can they prove that the human gene is similar enough to the sequence of Cdc2 [4,8].
 After some tension and trepidation, cdk2 was identified in the plasmid.
 This laid the groundwork for further studies in human and mammal cells to study CDKs like cdk2, the key driver of G2 to M phase progression.

 In conclusion, these initial studies with fission yeast protein remain the foundation of countless future studies of CDKs in human and animal models.
-Even so, yeasts remain an invaluable resource to study the cell cycle due to their similarities to animal cells, easier handling and faster growth.
+Even so, yeasts remain an invaluable resource for studying the cell cycle due to their similarities to animal cells, easier handling and faster growth.
 For example, budding yeasts have been used to study cyclins (proteins required to activate CDKs) binding motifs to better understand what kind of proteins CDKs target, the effects of accessory cyclin-dependent kinase subunits (Cks) on CDK activity and to search for novel CDK targets [9-11].

 Transforming society through yeast genetics